Michael Costa (conductor): Freemasonry

-On 3 May 1848 Costa followed in his brother's, Raphael, footsteps by becoming an English Freemason in the Bank of England Lodge, No.263, (London, England).
-In July 1849 the brothers (in both senses of the word) were Exhalted (Initiated) into the Royal Arch (another branch of Freemasonry) in Fidelity Chapter, No.3.
-Costa was appointed Grand Organist of the United Grand Lodge of England in 1851 a post he occupied for two years.
+On 3 May 1848, Costa followed in his brother Raphael's footsteps by becoming an English Freemason in the Bank of England Lodge, No. 263, (London, England).
+In July 1849, the brothers (in both senses of the word) were Exhalted (Initiated) into the Royal Arch (another branch of Freemasonry) in Fidelity Chapter, No. 3.
+Costa was appointed Grand Organist of the United Grand Lodge of England in 185,1 a post he occupied for two years.

 The brothers were instrumental in establishing Mark Masonry in England by signing a petition sent to the Bon Accord Royal Arch Chapter (Aberdeen, Scotland) requesting that a Bon Accord Mark Lodge be established in London.
 The inaugural meeting of this Mark Lodge was held in the Radley Hotel, Bridge Street, Blackfriars, on 19 September 1851.
-At that meeting both were 'Advanced' (Initiated) to the 'honorable degree of Mark Master.'
-Mark Masonry in England and Wales later came under the jurisdiction of the Grand Lodge of Mark Master Masons but neither brother appears to have been involved in the creation of that body.
+At that meeting, both were 'Advanced' (Initiated) to the 'honourable degree of Mark Master.'
+Mark Masonry in England and Wales later came under the jurisdiction of the Grand Lodge of Mark Master Masons, but neither brother appears to have been involved in the creation of that body.